 I have got into financial difficulties and now I am on the variable rate

-Even if you do not fit any lenders criteria your existing lender may offer you a new rate.
+Even if you do not fit any lenders criteria your existing bank or building society may offer you a new rate.
 As long as you are not changing the term or the mortgage amount, they will not underwrite your mortgage and therefore there is a good chance that they will offer you a new fixed or discounted rate.

 I only have a few years left on my mortgage

 Even if this is the case, there is no reason why you should be on the variable rate.
-The fact that you only have a few years left until your mortgage is repaid probably means that your best option is to stay with your existing lender however still speak to your mortgage adviser.
-Your mortgage adviser will be able to see what other lenders will offer you compared to your existing lender.
+The fact that you only have a few years left until your mortgage is repaid probably means that your best option is to stay with your existing lender however still speak to your adviser.
+Your mortgage adviser will be able to see what other lenders will offer you compared to your existing bank or building society.

-So, we have concluded that there is only one person who will benefit from you being on a lenders standard variable rate and that is your existing lender.
-So find yourself a FEE FREE whole-of-market mortgage adviser and they will very quickly tell you if you will benefit from getting off the standard variable rate.
+The only person who will benefit from you being on a standard variable rate and that is your existing lender.
+So find yourself a FEE FREE whole-of-market mortgage adviser.
+They can quickly tell you if you will benefit from getting off the standard variable rate.

 At YesCanDo Money we are a NO FEE mortgage broker and adviser.
 We are an independent family-run mortgage adviser based near Portsmouth.
 We have been established for over 30 years and always put our clients first.
 We don’t expect you to take our word for it, so take a look at our Facebook and Google reviews.
-We have an amazing team of very experienced mortgage managers who are at hand to help and assist you in any way they can so give us a call or message us and let’s start saving you money.
+We have an amazing team of very experienced mortgage managers who are at hand to help and assist you.
+Give us a call and let’s start saving you money.